 Timespan of Project Files

-THAT gave me real insight into their editing process: if you ask for a change, they must re-ingest the H264 export (which is already compressed), chop it up, do whatever, then EXPORT and compress it again.
-No timecode, no real syncing.
-This is why somehow, mysteriously, the edited videos were not as crisp as the raw footage.
+THAT gave me real insight into their editing process: if you ask for a change, they re-import the compressed file they sent you, chop it up, do whatever, and then EXPORT it, compressing it again.
+Every cycle degrades the quality further and further.
+No timecode, no syncing, no project files.
+This is why even our family could tell that the edited videos were mysteriously not as crisp as the raw footage.

 Mistake #4.